Timinator2000/Algorithm_X/14 - your turn/01 - agent x mission 2.md

 # Avoid The Temptation!

 Although both statements above are accurate, taking a step back and looking at the tiles and the gameboard is helpful here.
 The gameboard is nothing more than a list of cipher words.
 The tiles are the register words.
 One-by-one, tiles are placed on the gameboard, but each tile covers several of the “letter requirements” depending on  the number of letters in the word.
-When you consider how many tiles a single letter might appear on, it becomes clear that the letter requirements above are candidates for coloring.
+When you consider how many tiles a single letter might appear on, it becomes clear that the letter requirements above might be candidates for coloring.

 In the end, both statements above are true, but during the process of placing tiles on the gameboard, each letter requirement could be covered many times.
 To find a proper solution, all the colorings across every covering must be consistent.